torsten-liermann/openrewrite-no_version_provided/README.md

 This project demonstrates a Maven multi-module setup involving `dependencyManagement` with `test-jar` dependencies, created to investigate and document a diagnostic limitation in the OpenRewrite Maven Plugin (version 6.8.0).

-Although the original issue could not be fully reproduced with this demo, it captures the structural patterns and use cases relevant to the encountered behavior.
+Although the original issue (OpenRewrite Maven Plugin Issue #983) could not be fully reproduced with this demo, it captures the structural patterns and use cases relevant to the encountered behavior.
+For completeness, the project now includes an additional module (dmi-01) acting as a central <dependencyManagement> BOM for the test-jar dependencies, but this extension still does not trigger the error.
 The repository serves as a minimal reference for discussion and improvement of error diagnostics.

 ## 🧱 Project Structure

 ```
 openrewrite-test/
 ├── pom.xml               # Aggregator POM (declares all modules)
 ├── props/                # Provides <properties> like flux.version
-├── parent/               # Contains <dependencyManagement> (test-jar)
+├── parent/               # Includes BOM module dmi-01 (test-jar dependency management)
-└── consumer/             # Uses test-jar dependency
+├── consumer/             # Uses test-jar dependency
+└── dmi-01/               # Provides central <dependencyManagement> for test-jar dependencies

 ```